demisto/content/Packs/jamf/Integrations/jamfV2/README.md

 ### jamf-mobile-device-erase
 ***
+#### This is a beta command
+This is a beta command - couldn't be tested due to technical limitations.
 Permanently erases all data on the device and deactivates the device.

 #### Base Command